jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     1. Social Justice and Action Committee name changed Peace and Social Concerns or Peace and Social Justice.
         Peace and Justice Committee for the final name of the committee.
-[Bill][BillDurland] expressed concerns with how the Phillipines charity money.
-As Quakers how would we could donate for the Philliphines.
+[Bill][BillDurland] expressed concerns with how the Philippines charity money.
+As Quakers how would we could donate for the Philippines.
 The floods in Colorado have collected $11 million but only $7 million distributed.
 Peace and Social Justice will look to collect money for the action of the meeting.
-[Genie][GenieDurland] will send around a note from ASFC on any opportunities for donation for Phillipines.
+[Genie][GenieDurland] will send around a note from ASFC on any opportunities for donation for Philippines.
 Send a check to [Ann] for support efforts to ASFC suggestion of [World Church Service]

-        Other issue, Adult Education more of speaker buearu as a role.
+        Other issue, Adult Education more of speaker bureau as a role.
 Several suggestions.
-One night was Mennotate, maybe a Bahi hi group.
-Explore what they believe in and what a talk suggetion Peace and Justice some evening in Jan or Feb.
-Univeralistisal and Unitarians session and disccusion.
+One night was Mennonite, maybe a Baha'i hi group.
+Explore what they believe in and what a talk suggestion Peace and Justice some evening in Jan or Feb.
+Universalist and Unitarians session and discussion.
 ACLU support Bernie Sanders talk coordinate for the Springs.
-Prepative meetings were the weekly meeting while the Monthly meeting that meets weekly ad looked nice in Dex.
+Preparatory meetings were the weekly meeting while the Monthly meeting that meets weekly ad looked nice in Dex.

         Report accepted and approval title change for the committee.